cprg210/cprg210.github.io/_posts/2020-07-16-day-15-mongoose.md

 $ npm install mongoose
 ```

-When you have completed the steps, your `.env` file should look something like this:
+When you have completed the steps in the linked tutorial, your `.env` file should look something like this:

 ```shell
 MONGODB_URL=mongodb+srv://kitten:hello-kitten@cluster0-1c2nl.mongodb.net/animals?retryWrites=true&w=majority